2018 Orchestra Musicians

 Aside from her love of performing the orchestral repertoire, Anne enjoys playing chamber music, teaching, and exploring the great outdoors with her husband, violinist Claude Halter.

-Bjorn Ranheim has appeared as soloist on multiple occasions with the St. Louis Symphony, Colorado Music Festival, New World Symphony, Columbia Civic Orchestra, National Repertory Orchestra and the Washington University Symphony Orchestra.
+Bjorn Ranheim has appeared as soloist on multiple occasions with the Saint Louis Symphony and Colorado Music Festival, as well engagements with the New World Symphony, Columbia Civic Orchestra, National Repertory Orchestra and the Washington University Symphony Orchestra.

 Mr. Ranheim is highly visible throughout the St. Louis region, presenting recitals, educational programs and chamber music performances.
-He is a member of the Chamber Music Society of St. Louis and Washington University’s Eliot Piano Trio with St. Louis Symphony concertmaster, David Halen, and pianist, Seth Carlin.
+He is a core member of the Chamber Music Society of St. Louis and was the cellist with Washington University’s Eliot Piano Trio with St. Louis Symphony concertmaster, David Halen, and the late pianist, Seth Carlin.
 Mr. Ranheim’s recording of J.S.
-Bach Suite No. 3 for Unaccompanied Cello was recently released on AAM Recordings.
+Bach Suite No. 3 for Unaccompanied Cello was released on AAM Recordings in 2013.

-Seeking out new directions and partners in music making, Bjorn Ranheim has collaborated with internationally known jazz musicians, sharing the stage and recording studio with Branford Marsalis, Christian McBride, Peter Martin and Brian Owens.
+Seeking out new directions and partners in music making, Bjorn Ranheim has collaborated with internationally known jazz musicians, sharing the stage and recording studio with Branford Marsalis, Christian McBride, Peter Martin, Jeremy Davenport & Brian Owens.
 In the spring of 2011, Mr. Ranheim appeared on the nationally renowned radio program, A Prairie Home Companion with Garrison Keillor, performing alongside jazz vocalist, Erin Bode, and her trio.
-Mr. Ranheim is a founding member of The 442s, an acoustic string ensemble that pursues innovative, genre-defying music making and which released its debut album in May 2014.
+Mr. Ranheim is a founding member of The 442s, an acoustic string ensemble that pursues innovative, genre-defying music making and collaborations.

 A committed advocate of contemporary solo and chamber music, Bjorn Ranheim has given world-premier performances of works by the late Stephen Paulus, Paul Schoenfield, Steven Heitzig, Peter Martin, Stefan Freund and William Beckstrand.

-Bjorn Ranheim studied at The Cleveland Institute of Music under the tutelage of Stephen Geber, retired principal cellist of the Cleveland Orchestra.
+Bjorn Ranheim studied at The Cleveland Institute of Music under the tutelage of Stephen Geber, former principal cellist of the Cleveland Orchestra.